 The Boston Globe reports that there has been a marked increase in bicycle-related accidents in the greater Boston region, particularly in the city’s suburbs.

 According to the article, cycling collisions in Boston’s suburbs have nearly tripled.
 Of these accidents, approximately 70 percent resulted in injuries.
-The article suggests that the increase is a result in the enthusiastic uptake of cycling as a means of transport in the state, which has been widely encouraged by local government officials.
+The article suggests that the increase is a result of the enthusiastic uptake of cycling as a means of transport in the state, which has been widely encouraged by local government officials.

 Local cyclists and activists are now calling for more safety measures to be introduced to curb the increase in accidents and injuries.
-However, it is believed that a combination of speed, congestion and an increase in numbers are behind the heightened risk that cyclists face on the city roads.
+However, it is believed that a combination of speed, congestion, and an increase in numbers are behind the heightened risk that cyclists face on the city roads.

 Injuries obtained as a result of a cycling accident can be serious and debilitating, and extremely costly to treat.
 If you have been involved in an accident, a bicycle accident lawyer might be able to help you recover damages.
 A bicycle accident lawyer will work with you directly to assess your situation and establish the best way to proceed.
 Call us today at 617-917-3917 to schedule an appointment.